-In October 1986, Cecilia Chang's husband, Ruey Fung, filed for divorce and sought custody of the couples's toddler son.
+In October 1986 Cecilia Chang's husband, Ruey Fung, filed for divorce and sought custody of the couples's toddler son.
 Four years later, in the midst of a contentious domestic struggle over money and child custody, Ruey Fung was shot outside a warehouse in the Bushwick section of Brooklyn.

 Because NYC homicide detectives were unable to identity the man who shot and killed Mr. Fung, the investigation died on the vine.
-Notwithstanding her husband's deathbed murder accusation and police suspicion that Chang had engaged the services of a hit man, her fund-raising career at St. John's University continued to flourish.
+Notwithstanding her husband's deathbed murder accusation and police suspicion that Cecilia Chang engaged the services of a hit man, her fund-raising career at St. John's University continued to flourish.

 In 2001, Cecilia Chang began spending an inordinate amount of time in Connecticut at the Foxwoods Casino where she lost tens of thousands of dollars playing high-stakes baccarat.
 Her wagering strategy of doubling her bet each time she lost compounded her casino losses.

-Dean Chang also faced charges of theft, fraud, and corruption in federal court.
+Dean Chang also faced charges of theft, fraud and corruption in federal court.
 In 2011, after being charged federally, the judge placed her under house arrest.
-In the fall of 2012, the federal case against Chang went to trial in Brooklyn, New York.
-When the Assistant United States Attorney rested the government's case, it was clear to people following the trial that the defendant was guilty.
+In the fall of 2012 the federal case against Chang went to trial in Brooklyn, New York.
+When the Assistant United States Attorney rested the government's case it was clear to people following the trial that the defendant was guilty.

 On November 5, 2012, believing that she could convince the jury that she was innocent of all charges, Chang took the stand on her own behalf.
 It quickly became obvious that the jurors not only didn't like her, they didn't believe her testimony.
 At one point jurors actually laughed loudly at something she said.
-At this point in the trial, Cecilia Chang realized that in all probability she would be spending the next twenty years in federal prison.
+At this point in the trial Cecilia Chang realized that in all probability she would be spending the next twenty years in federal prison.

 On Tuesday, the day after her devastatingly bad afternoon on the stand, Chang, in her $1.7 million home in the Jamaica section of Queens, committed suicide.
 The 59-year-old was found hanging from a ladder that folded down from her attic.
 Chang had also slit her wrists.
 She left behind several suicide notes, written in Mandarin, in which, in true sociopathic fashion, she blamed St. John's University for her problems and her suicide.

-Cecilia Chang had gotten accustomed to having all the money she needed to lavishly entertain herself, her son and all of her friends in high places.
+Cecilia Chang got accustomed to having all the money she needed to lavishly entertain herself, her son and all of her friends in high places.
 She felt entitled to use university and donor money to live extravagantly and to cover her gambling loses.
 The university had some responsibility for Chang's financial excesses.
 No university employee should be allowed a $350,000 a year expense account.
 It seemed that at St. John's University no one was watching the store while an employee lived high on other people's money.

-In October 1986, Cecilia Chang's husband, Ruey Fung, filed for divorce and sought custody of the couples's toddler son.
+In October 1986 Cecilia Chang's husband, Ruey Fung, filed for divorce and sought custody of the couples's toddler son.
 Four years later, in the midst of a contentious domestic struggle over money and child custody, Ruey Fung was shot outside a warehouse in the Bushwick section of Brooklyn.

 Because NYC homicide detectives were unable to identity the man who shot and killed Mr. Fung, the investigation died on the vine.
-Notwithstanding her husband's deathbed murder accusation and police suspicion that Chang had engaged the services of a hit man, her fund-raising career at St. John's University continued to flourish.
+Notwithstanding her husband's deathbed murder accusation and police suspicion that Cecilia Chang engaged the services of a hit man, her fund-raising career at St. John's University continued to flourish.

 In 2001, Cecilia Chang began spending an inordinate amount of time in Connecticut at the Foxwoods Casino where she lost tens of thousands of dollars playing high-stakes baccarat.
 Her wagering strategy of doubling her bet each time she lost compounded her casino losses.

-Dean Chang also faced charges of theft, fraud, and corruption in federal court.
+Dean Chang also faced charges of theft, fraud and corruption in federal court.
 In 2011, after being charged federally, the judge placed her under house arrest.
-In the fall of 2012, the federal case against Chang went to trial in Brooklyn, New York.
-When the Assistant United States Attorney rested the government's case, it was clear to people following the trial that the defendant was guilty.
+In the fall of 2012 the federal case against Chang went to trial in Brooklyn, New York.
+When the Assistant United States Attorney rested the government's case it was clear to people following the trial that the defendant was guilty.

 On November 5, 2012, believing that she could convince the jury that she was innocent of all charges, Chang took the stand on her own behalf.
 It quickly became obvious that the jurors not only didn't like her, they didn't believe her testimony.
 At one point jurors actually laughed loudly at something she said.
-At this point in the trial, Cecilia Chang realized that in all probability she would be spending the next twenty years in federal prison.
+At this point in the trial Cecilia Chang realized that in all probability she would be spending the next twenty years in federal prison.

 On Tuesday, the day after her devastatingly bad afternoon on the stand, Chang, in her $1.7 million home in the Jamaica section of Queens, committed suicide.
 The 59-year-old was found hanging from a ladder that folded down from her attic.
 Chang had also slit her wrists.
 She left behind several suicide notes, written in Mandarin, in which, in true sociopathic fashion, she blamed St. John's University for her problems and her suicide.

-Cecilia Chang had gotten accustomed to having all the money she needed to lavishly entertain herself, her son and all of her friends in high places.
+Cecilia Chang got accustomed to having all the money she needed to lavishly entertain herself, her son and all of her friends in high places.
 She felt entitled to use university and donor money to live extravagantly and to cover her gambling loses.
 The university had some responsibility for Chang's financial excesses.
 No university employee should be allowed a $350,000 a year expense account.
 It seemed that at St. John's University no one was watching the store while an employee lived high on other people's money.

 No comments: